The Ultimate Guide to Beer Kegs

 The name is a bit misleading, as it is considered to be a full size keg today.
 I assume no one could pick up a full barrel back in the day (the 1980s), and henceforth, the half barrel keg became defacto.

 However, the guy from Game of Thrones just deadlifted 1,100 pounds, so anything is possible these days.
 Let's see the Mountain do a keg toss with a full barrel of beer!

 The Half Barrel is a 15.5 gallon keg.
-It is the standard size full keg that college parties are built on.
+In case you're wondering how many cups are in 15.5 gallons, the answer is 248.
+The 1/2 bbl is the standard size full keg that college parties are built on.
 Accounting for spillage and tap mishandling, the 1/2 bbl will fill up over 160+ red solo cups with 12oz beers from its tap before it kicks.

 What is amazing to us is that craft beer breweries even offer half barrels, like Hobbs Tavern Brewing in West Ossipee, New Hampshire.

 Cask firkins, pins, and kilderkins are also types of beer kegs.
 These are for cask conditioned beer, and come in approximately at the 5.5, 11, and 22 gallon marks.

 Literally the worst type of keg.
 An empty keg is a type of keg that holds no beer.
 An empty keg makes everyone sad.

 Let's examine this most important of numbers.
 The number of beers in a keg is important for party planning purposes.

 |Type of Keg||# of Beers/Pints|